 “95 percent are the same thoughts repeated every day.”

-As you can see here that thinking patterns are repeated day in and day out, showing that past continues to regurgitate itself over and over again.
+As you can see here, thinking patterns are repeated day in and day out, showing that past continues to regurgitate itself over and over again.

 So why is it that “On average, 80 percent of those habitual thoughts are negative?”